 July has certainly been an interesting and productive month filled with many highs.
-With the ever shifting distribution of Great White Sharks in South African waters, Apex has focused its attention on taking our expedition-style groups to locations where we know the best activity is taking place, at the time and this has paid huge dividends.
+With the ever-shifting distribution of Great White Sharks in Cape Town, South African waters, Apex has focused its attention on taking our expedition-style groups to locations where we know the best activity is taking place, at the time and this has paid huge dividends.

 On the home front in False Bay, we have likewise focused on providing the best possible shark experience for our guests by working with shark species availability and weather conditions on the day.